linode/apl-docs/docs/get-started/labs/lab-33.md

 ## Accessing the RabbitMQ Management UI

-To access the `RabbitMQ Management UI` you have to retrieve the default user credentials and `port-forward` the `rabbitMQ server`.
+To access the `RabbitMQ Management UI` you have two options:
+- retrieve the default user credentials and `port-forward` the `rabbitMQ server`.
+- Create a service to expose the `rabbitMQ server` and access the `Management UI` publicly.
+This is not recommended for production services

+In this lab we are going to use the cluster.
 To do this connect to your k8s cluster with `kubectl`.

 :::info NOTE
 In this example the `rabbitMQ cluster` was created in the demo team so we have to get the `secret` from the `team-demo` namespace.
 Please retrieve the `secret` from the namespace where the `rabbitMQ cluster` was created.